rakeshseal0/simplog/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Simplog uses a number of open source projects to work properly:

 * [ReactJS] - A JS library for building interactive webUI.
 * [Twitter Bootstrap] - Great UI boilerplate for modern web apps.